wtsi-hgi/genestack-uploader/README.md

 ## Running with Docker 🐳

+1. Copy `frontend/.env` to `frontend/.env.local`, and update it if needed

-1. Build the image, i.e.
+2. Build the image, i.e.

 ```
 docker build -t genestack_uploader .
 ```

-2. Run the image.
+3. Run the image.
 You must export port 5000 and provide the env variable `GSSERVER` with a value of either `qc` or `default`, i.e.

 ```
 docker run -p 80:5000 -e GSSERVER=default -d genestack_uploader